cloud-gov/cg-site/content/updates/2017-06-12-release-notes.md

 ### Changed

-- [Fixed IP addresses for communicating with external apps](https://cloud.gov/docs/apps/static-egress/#cloud-gov-egress-addresses): Our customers often want cloud.gov apps that can talk to the outside and we now have an enabler to make that happen in a more secure way.
-Outbound traffic from cloud.gov comes from specific IP addresses to help customers open up a connection between cloud.gov and something hosted elsewhere.
+- [Static IP addresses for communicating with external apps](https://cloud.gov/docs/apps/static-egress/#cloud-gov-egress-addresses): Outbound traffic from cloud.gov now comes from specific IP addresses to help customers open up a connection between cloud.gov and outside data centers.
-- We finished migrating all tenants from East/West into GovCloud!
+- We verified that all tenants were migrated from East/West into GovCloud!
 Thank you to all our customers for their patience and cooperation in making this move successful.
+- Make sure you upgrade your CloudFoundry CLI to [the latest version](https://github.com/cloudfoundry/cli/releases).

 ### Fixed